ikavodo/audio_denoising/README.md

 # Denoise Network

 This repository implements a denoising neural network for audio processing.
-The system includes functionality for augmenting audio data, training models, and evaluating the denoising performance.
+The system includes functionality for augmenting audio data of choice (See the [ESC-50](https://github.com/karolpiczak/ESC-50) environmental noise dataset submodule), training one of two UNet architectures, and evaluating the denoising performance.

 ---